theroggy/cropclassification/README.md

       ```
       conda activate cropclassification
       ```
+1. Update the configuration to your situation
-1. You can now open the scripts in eg. visual studio code, and check out especially the .ini files in the config dir.
+You can now open the scripts in eg. visual studio code, and check out especially the .ini files in the config dir.
 You need to update those to match your environment, eg. set the paths as you want them,...

-1. Now run `calc_dias.py` to calculate the time series on a server with
+1. Run `calc_dias.py` to calculate the time series on a server that has access to the sentinel images

-1. Run run_job.py to start a crop classification...
+1. Run `run_job.py` to start a crop classification...

 ## Sample data